 Looking for ways to get involved?
 Here are a few ideas:

-- Write a Special Feature article or a Diversity Corner article for an eNews edition
+- Write a Special Feature article or a Diversity Corner article for an issue of eNews

-- The Special Feature section of eNews is designed to be a personal reflection or opinion piece on broad issues in pediatric hematology/oncology, that are of interest to ASPHO’s diverse membership.
+- The Special Feature section of eNews is designed to be a personal reflection or opinion piece on broad issues in pediatric hematology/oncology (PHO), that are of interest to ASPHO’s diverse membership.

 - The Diversity Corner articles allow members to address diversity and inclusion issues affecting the PHO field.